 - How the demographics of the network are aligned with the brand.

-- The traction you have gained from your organic efforts on each network.
+- You have gained traction from your organic efforts on each network.

 - How your competition approaches the different social channels.

-- Different ad formats that can be used on your network.
+- Different ad formats can be used on your network.

 We’re not going to get into specific performance marketing campaign structures for each platform individually, but take into account the following best practices: